a-v-medvedev/testsuite-automated-ci/README.md

 ## Credentials

+### Tokens for your main repositories

+The `DNB_GITLAB_ACCESS_TOKEN` and `DNB_GITLAB_USERNAME` variables may appear useful ones to set if your target project is one residing on the password-protected part of `gitlab.com` hub.
+If you have some other password-protected facilities in your target project download-and-build routines, it is good idea to put codes in environment values just in this file.

+### Telegram integration case:

 You have to get Telegram chat id and save it in `credentials.sh` file.
 You basically create a telegram chat (you need at least two people to create a chat in Telegram, but this is required only on a chat creation stage, then only one person may stay in a chat; the second one can leave it).